VSourceOpenCv C++ lib. Video capture and video source control based on OpenCV

 float getParam(VSourceParam id) override;

-/// Get video source params.
+/// Get video source params structure.

 void getParams(VSourceParams& params) override;